wendajiang/wendajiang.github.io/content/reading/ostep28.md

 ---
-title: threads-locks
+title: Locks
-description: 'ostep 28 chapter understand'
 date: 2023-02-28 10:33:25
-updated: 2023-02-28 10:33:25
+updated: 2025-01-16 10:56:25
-typora-copy-images-to: ../../static/pics/${filename}
-tags: ["ostep"]
+tags:
+  - ostep
-lead: 'the understanding of ostep chapter 28'
+lead: the understanding of ostep chapter 28
 ---
 # Basic Idea

 We would like to execute a series of instructions atomically, but due to the presence of interrupts on a single processor (or multiple threads executing on multiple processors concurrently), we couldn't.
 So we need the lock.
 Programmers annotate source code with locks, putting them around critical sections, and thus ensure that any such critical section executes as if it were a single atomic instruction.